Terahertz Circular Dichroism in Commensurate Twisted Bilayer Graphene: Introduction

-While the responses of TBG to linearly \cite{morell2012radiation,tabert2013optical,moon2013optical,stauber2013optical} and circularly polarized light \cite{morell2012radiation,kim2016chiral,morell2017twisting,stauber2018chiral,addison2019twist} have received substantial attention, the terahertz response properties of TBG have been relatively unappreciated.
+While the responses of TBG to linearly \cite{morell2012radiation,tabert2013optical,moon2013optical,stauber2013optical,le2018electronic} and circularly polarized light \cite{morell2012radiation,kim2016chiral,morell2017twisting,stauber2018chiral,addison2019twist,do2020optical} have received substantial attention, the terahertz response properties of TBG have been relatively unappreciated.
 Ten years ago Ref. \cite{zou2013terahertz} studied the terahertz optical response of bilayer graphene, but the samples were made by chemical vapor deposition and one wavelength of light covered regions with many twist angles.
 Since then material quality and tunability has substantially improved, so probing unusual optical physics in these samples in the terahertz region has become more practical.
 Experiments on the terahertz magneto-optical activity of a monolayer \cite{nedoliuk2019colossal}, and terahertz circular dichroism measurements in gated Bernal bilayers have subsequently been conducted \cite{zhang2021actively,wang2022independently}, but these studies do not take advantage of the twist degree of freedom.
 Recently, Ma \textit{et al} studied the infrared optical properties of gated, twisted double bilayer graphene in Ref. \cite{ma2022intelligent}.
 We showed in Ref. \cite{talkington2023electric} that C-TBG exhibits a field-tunable band gap and has a power-law divergence in the optical conductivity at the band edge, and Ref. \cite{jiang2022tunable} showed that the band gap in C-TBG is tunable with strain.
+The results on twisted bilayer graphene might be extended to doped semiconducting materials such as twisted hexagonal boron nitride \cite{ochoa2020flat}.
 Here we show that the tunability of C-TBG can be used to selectively realize a large circular dichroism in the terahertz region in the absence of magnetism.

 In Section \ref{sec:model}, we present commensuration conditions, use fit a tight-binding model to obtain interlayer scattering amplitudes and phases, present a symmetry based model for the low energy electronic degrees of freedom, and emphasize its salient features.
 In Section \ref{sec:response}, we present the response function and derive current operators as they apply to this problem.
 In Section \ref{sec:cd}, we present our main results on the optical conductivity and circular dichroism (ellipticity) in C-TBG as a function of photon frequency and perpendicular electric field.